 4. BCAAs To Avoid Muscle Wasting

 This supplement is vital in a bulking phase as it will help to prevent muscle loss.
 As you go through different stages of intensity and rest periods, you don’t want your body to reduce any of that hard work to achieve muscle mass.
 Here are more of our favorite BCAA supplements.

 5. Glutamine To Help Your Gut

 There’s a bit of a debate over how important this supplement is, but in my opinion, it provides two benefits.
-First of all, it helps your stomach and digestion, which will be working overtime with all the food.
+First of all, it helps your stomach and digestion.
 Secondly, it can help with a cutting phase where you want to remove as much fat as possible.
 (2)